Programme Structure

 * Required a 7-day tour in Beijing in May or other countries/regions.

-Electives* provided by Master of Arts in Global Society (MAGS) 33 units
+Electives* provided by Master of Arts in Global Society (MAGS)

 SOSC 7310 Concepts, Theories and Institutions of Global Studies 3 units